jeffxguo/jeffxguo/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a UBC BSc Computer Science Student in third year, looking for new experiences and inspirations.
+I'm a UBC BSc Computer Science Student in my last year, looking for new experiences and inspirations.

 Reach me at https://www.linkedin.com/in/jeffrey-guo-a42503167/